wd5gnr/1802UNO/readme.md

 In addition, the SCRT routines use the non-standard addresses 0xFF01 and 0xFF02.
 Since this is set up by 0xFF3F, even if they change, you should not notice.

 There is an example of using SCRT in the examples directory called BIOS.TXT.
 Note that when stepping "through" a BIOS call, you will see a bogus instruction fetch, but the operation should complete as intended.

+There are a few other BIOS calls untested.
+Please report issues or success using these calls:

+* 0xFF2d - Baud rate call, does nothing since we do not support multiple baud rates
+* 0xFF03 - Send character in D to terminal and translate 0xC to 0x1B.
+* 0xFF43 - Send character in D to terminal (no translation)
+* 0xFF06 - Read terminal character into D
+* 0xFF09 - Print null-terminated string pointed to by RF
+* 0xFF81 - Return capability word in RF (we return 8 for supporting a UART)
+* 0xFF0F - Read up to 255 characters (plus terminating null) from terminal.
+Buffer in RF (unchanged)
+* 0xFF69 - Same as 0xFF0F but count is in RC
+* 0xFF12 - Compare string @RF with string @RD, D=00 for equal, D=FF for < and D=01 for > (BUGGED: DOES NOT WORK IF EITHER STRING IS IN ROM--will fix)
+* 0xFF15 - String pointed to by RF, set RF to first non space character
+* 0xFF18 - Copy string from [RF] to [RD]
+* 0xFF1B - Copy bytes from [RF] to [RD] for count RC

 Building
 ===